Cornell Cottonmouth is an early Luke Cage villain.

 He seemed to make his decisions from the gut.
 Cottonmouth put too much trust in people he intuitively liked.
 He did not analyse things thoroughly.
 He’s a System 1 guy.

-Presumably, luck and good lieutenants played an important role in his ascension.
+Presumably, luck and competent lieutenants played an important role in his ascension.
 One imagines that he would have fallen soon even without Cage.

 After Slick died, Cottonmouth seemed to consider that it was now impossible for him to run his heroin trade.
 He also lost the will to fight.